Right Now Living – Part 2

 So, if we, in the past have not been our own best counsel.
 If we have caused our own hurt in some way, if we have been holding onto past events and feelings, if we have not been good caretakers of ourselves, if we have neglected to be our own best friend and, ultimately, have been our own worst enemy, then relying on this, whatever is responsible for our existence, to guide us into the future might be a good idea.

 To rely on that for our sanity and our health and positive and beneficial outcomes might not be such a bad idea, especially as we consider the situation that we have gotten ourselves into – our current situation.
-And, all we have to do is to believe, or at least, be willing to believe … in some way.
+And, all we have to do is to believe, or at least, be willing to believe … without ‘trying’ or striving to believe.

 How to trust that – whatever it is?